Tamothy/meal_tracker_angular_project/README.md

 ## Description

-This project manages logged meals for the user.
+This project manages logged meals for a user.
 A user can add new meals, edit meals, and filtering which meals are low and high in calories.
 This utilizes JavaScript framework AngularJS, incorporating components and pipe concepts.

 ## Setup/Installation Requirements